 Whether fluent in foreign languages or only in English, students may participate in study abroad through Millersville's own international partners, through other accredited U.S. institutions' programs or directly through many international universities.
 Millersville offers its own study/intern-abroad programs with universities in over 10 countries.

-For more information about study abroad, contact Global Education, Cumberland House, (717) 871-7506, or email globaleducation@millersville.edu.
+For more information about study abroad, contact Office of International Programs and Services, (717) 871-7506, or email international@millersville.edu.

 PASSHE VISITING STUDENTS